Pierce LePage: Early years and Commonwealth silver (2015–18)

+World Championship and Olympic debuts (2019–21)

 In June of the 2019 season, LePage scored 8453 points to win the Décastar meeting in Talence, France, obtaining the qualifying standard for both the Olympics and World Championships.
 Named to the Canadian team for the 2019 Pan American Games in Lima alongside Warner, he was second in the standings after the first day of competition, with Warner in first.
 He dropped to third on the second day, surpassed by Grenada's Victor, and won the bronze medal.
 LePage noted that he was dealing with a knee injury he had incurred at the national championships earlier.
 He then made his World Championship debut at the 2019 edition in Doha, and finished fifth in the decathlon event with a score of 8445.
 As at the Pan American Games, he was in second place after the first day but ultimately dropped off the podium in the final two events, the javelin throw and the 1500 metres.
 He admitted afterward to being "a bit frustrated because of so many things that could've gone much better, but it's my first world championships, so what can you do."
 His high scores across the season lead to his placing third in the seasonal IAAF Combined Events Challenge.

 Due to the onset of the COVID-19 pandemic, the 2020 Summer Olympics in Tokyo were delayed by a full year, and training became difficult with many facilities shut down.
 LePage noted that he was "training in a random field outside my house for about a year.
 Just running.
 I didn't pole vault for a year, didn’t do high jump, long jump."
 LePage was named to his first Olympic team when the time came.
 Prior to the Games he participated in the 2021 Hypo-Meeting and won the silver medal behind Warner, setting new personal bests in the 100 metres, the 110 metres hurdles, and 1500 metres.
 Competing in Tokyo, LePage was in third place after the first day of the decathlon, though he noted that he was "going through some stuff" that impacted his ability to do the high jump.
 A year later he would later reveal that he had been competing through a torn patella tendon, saying "I don't like having excuses.
 It was an experience I will never forget, and I learned from it."
-He ultimately finished in fifth place.
+He ultimately finished in fifth place, though he achieved a new personal best mark.